 The NMPRC has two waivers listed on the PHMSA web-site that are no longer active.
-The PM was provided the PHMSA waiver group email address to start the process to remove them.
-The email was sent at the time of the evaluation.
+The PM E-mailed the PHMSA waiver group email address to start the process to remove them during last years evaluation.
+The email was not acted on so the PM sent a new follow-up E-mail at the time of this evaluation.
+It was responded to by Mary McDaniel's who said they would handle it.